IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 **Note:** This feature requires :ref:`dataverse.api.allow-incomplete-metadata` to be enabled and your Solr Schema to be up-to-date with the ``datasetValid`` field.

-Alternatively, you can turn off the validation of the dataset by using the optional ``doNotValidate`` parameter.

 Providing a ``.../datasets?doNotValidate=true`` query parameter turns off the validation of metadata.
 In this case, only the "Author Name" is required.
 For example, a minimal JSON file would look like this: